CarlosLaraFP/Jobs/README.md

 # Website
-Source code for Scala jobs marketplace website.

 Full-stack functional programming with ZIO (backend) and Laminar (frontend).

-Creating a Scala microservice for managing "jobs".
-It should be possible to create, list, update, and delete jobs.
+Currently creating a Scala microservice for managing "jobs" in an online marketplace (create, list, update, and delete jobs).

 # PostgreSQL Setup